The Bankrate promise

-How does a DUI affect your insurance rate?
+How a DUI affects your car insurance in Florida

-Drivers convicted of a DUI are considered to be riskier drivers than those without a DUI conviction, which is why their insurance rates increase after their convictions.
-Though a driver may change his or her behavior, this insurance surcharge will generally stay on your policy for several years.
+Drivers convicted of a DUI are considered to be riskier drivers than those without a DUI conviction, which is why most insurance companies charge higher rates for drivers with DUIs.
+Some carriers may even refuse to extend coverage to drivers with DUIs.
+Though a driver may change their behavior, this insurance surcharge will generally stay on their policy for several years.

-How much does it cost for car insurance after a DUI in Florida?
+Finding car insurance after a DUI in Florida

-If you are convicted of a DUI in Florida, you will be required to submit proof of insurance called an FR-44 to reinstate your license.
+If you are convicted of a DUI in Florida, you may also be required to submit proof of insurance, called an FR-44, to reinstate your license.
 If you carry state minimum liability limits, you will need to increase your liability limits to comply with the FR-44 requirements.
+Note that your rates will vary from the averages below, and not all carriers will necessarily write coverage for drivers with DUIs.

 Frequently asked questions